Majo088/c/PIA/readme.md

 -main.c

--information.txt  (will include price)
+-information.txt  (will include price, the measurements and the number of the establishments)

 -clientsinfo.txt  (storage and you can add people)

--available.txt
+-available.txt(shows the establishments that are available and theyre numbers)

 -file.h